mavryk-network/mavryk-domains-client/README.md

 `contractAddresses` (default: `undefined`)

--   Which tezos domains contracts to connect to to get data.
+-   Which mavryk domains contracts to connect to to get data.
 Must be specified if network is `custom`.
 Uses built in addresses otherwise.

 `tlds` (default: `undefined`)